fachiny17/machine_learning/README.md

 - **DeepTech_Ready Upskilling Programme** – by 3MTT and Data Science Nigeria(DSN)
 - **TensorFlow Developer Course** – by Zero to Mastery
-- **Machine Learning Mastery** – by Andrei Neagoie and Daniel Bourke
+- **Machine Learning Mastery** – by Andrei Neagoie and Daniel Bourke.

 Whether you're a beginner or an experienced developer, this repository will help you dive deep into machine learning and TensorFlow concepts.